 Designated Safeguarding Lead: Mrs Karen Dadds (Deputy Headteacher)

-Deputy DSLs: Ms Fiona Coffin, Mr Jason Pitt, Mr David Cook (Assistant Headteachers), Mrs Erin Clarke (School-based Social Worker), Mrs Kirsty Baril or Mrs Mina Peroni (Student Services).
+Deputy DSLs: Ms Fiona Coffin, Mr Jason Pitt, Mr David Cook (Assistant Headteachers), Mrs Erin Clarke (School-based Social Worker), Mrs Kirsty Baril, Mrs Mina Peroni and Mrs Claire Light (Student Services).

 Safeguarding Governor: Mrs Alison Curtis